Click here for the full flyer with programme for

-Le Centre Culturel Suédois à Paris (CCS, now Institut Suédois Si Paris; Swedish Institute in Paris) was about to be closed down according to proposals from the Swedish government in the spring and summer 2009 .
+Le Centre Culturel Suédois à Paris (CCS, now Institut Suédois Si Paris; Swedish Institute in Paris; Svenska institutet i Paris) was about to be closed down according to proposals from the Swedish government in the spring and summer 2009 .
 Here I intend to develop a presentation of some of the opinion activities, publications and other manifestations in support of the institute.
 The outcome of the process where our activities certainly played a role: The institute was not closed!
 For now here are some items and links, all of them in Swedish.
-Later I might search and publish material in English and French.
-Any suggestions are very welcome, to ake.sandberg2 (at) gmail.com
+Any suggestions for revisions are very welcome, to ake.sandberg2 (at) gmail.com

 When it comes to publications and opinion articles, as the planned closing down was of a national cultural concern we first tried the two leading Stockholm morning newspapers, Dagens Nyheter and Svenska Dagbladet, both declined publishing in spite of very competent authors.
 We however found to good channels, Uppsala Nya Tidning in the university town of Uppsala and very respected when it comes to cultural and research policy, and Göteborgs-Posten, the dominating journal on Sweden’s west coast and second city Gothenburg.

-In a first article leading representatives from Royal Swedish academies, including the Swedish Academy that awards the Nobel Price in litterature wrote in Uppsala Nya Tidning, July 21, 2009: “Rädda Svenska institutet i Paris”
+In a first article leading representatives from Royal Swedish academies, including the Swedish Academy that awards the Nobel Price in literature wrote in Uppsala Nya Tidning, July 21, 2009: “Rädda Svenska institutet i Paris” Fulltext saknas från UNT.

-An opinion article in Göteborgs-Posten was written and signed by leading personalities mainly from the cultural and research sectors, July 22, 2009: “Sverigebilden utomlands kräver Svenska Institutet” Some endorsements arrived too late for inclusion in the print journal, but here is the impressive, complete list of those who signed and wanted to sign the opinion article in Göteborgs-Posten, including members of the Swedish Academy.
+An opinion article in Göteborgs-Posten was written and signed by many leading personalities mainly from the cultural and research sectors, July 22, 2009: “Sverigebilden utomlands kräver Svenska Institutet” Some endorsements arrived too late for inclusion in the print journal, but here is the impressive, complete list of those who signed and wanted to sign the opinion article in Göteborgs-Posten, including members of the Swedish Academy.

-I wrote a short opinion piece in Aftonbladet, August 12, 2009: “Svensk posei i Paris ställs mot vårdbehov i Sverige” criticizing a writer for arguing in a rather populist way that as long as there were unsatisfied needs in hospital care in Sweden, money should not be used for something like a CCS in Paris.
+I wrote a short, angry opinion piece, also in Aftonbladet, August 12, 2009: “Svensk poesi i Paris ställs mot vårdbehov i Sverige” criticizing an author for arguing in a rather populist way that as long as there were unsatisfied needs in hospital care in Sweden, money should not be used for something like a CCS in Paris.

 Swedish public radio, Radio Sweden broadcast several programmes on the closing and our Mosebacke event and articles.
 A direct transmission was made in the channel Radio Stockholm, interviewing singers Maya de Vesque, Claes Jansson and Åke Sandberg during the event preparations in the afternoon, which informed people about what’s on later that evening.

-An interview in Rdio Sweden’s programme ‘Mitt i Musiken’ (In the middle of the music) , Sveriges Radio P1, was published July 14, 2009.
-Interview with musician Claes Jansson (8 nedladdningar)
+An interview in Radio Sweden’s programme ‘Mitt i Musiken’ (In the middle of the music) , Sveriges Radio P1, was published July 14, 2009.
+Interview with musician Claes Jansson

-As a background to both the articles and the manifestation at Mosebacke there was an active Facebook group which was to become very important in saving the Swedish Institute in Paris.
+As a background to both the articles and the manifestation at Mosebacke there was a very active Facebook group which was to become very important in saving the Swedish Institute in Paris.
 (There is now a new group, below.)
 The group was created in an early stage of social media development.
-It started with my thirty something Facebook friends, and within weeks it grew to the substantial size of more than 7000 members, many of whom active in culture, research and media, and thus rather influential.
+It started with my thirty something Facebook friends, and within a week or two it grew to the substantial size of more than 7 000 members, many of whom active in culture, research and media, and thus influential.
 The group was instrumental in developing a network supporting the institute.
 On the group page you will find many links, photos and postings of interest.
-Several members of the group contributed in organizing the Mosebacke event, writing articles etc, among them Christina Glaser, Tanja Johansson, Johanna Quigley, Claes Janson and Åke Sandberg; Karin Darin supported the process while studying in Paris.
-On the flyer you will find the names of the many artists and speakers that participated during the evening.
+Several members of the group contributed in organizing the Mosebacke event, and writing articles etc, among them Christina Glaser, Tanja Johansson, Johanna Quigley, Claes Janson and Åke Sandberg; Karin Darin supported the process while studying in Paris.
+On the flyer you will find the names of the many artists and speakers that participated during the Mosebacke event.